PayEx/pypayex/README.md

 # pypayex

-pypayex is a Python module for interacting with the PayEx Soap API.
+pypayex is a Python module for interacting with the PayEx SOAP API.

 The PayEx implementation manual is available here: http://www.payexpim.com/